Sport in Qatar: 2022 FIFA World Cup

 The emblem for the 2022 FIFA World Cup was revealed in Doha on September 3, 2019.
-Since the 2022 FIFA would be the first to be played in winters, the emblem depicts a woollen shawl and is inspired by the Arab culture.
+Since the 2022 FIFA would be the first to be played in winter, the emblem depicts a woolen shawl and is inspired by the Arab culture.

 Ahead of the World Cup, the United States Men's National Soccer Team (USMNT) announced to hold a training camp in Doha in January 2020.
 Players like Gyasi Zardes, Jordan Morris, Sebastian Lletget and Aaron Long have been invited to join the camp at Qatar's Aspire Academy.

 In October 2021, David Beckham signed a $277 million (£150m) deal with Qatar.
 Beckham signed a ten-year deal with Qatar to be the face of the Qatar World Cup in 2022.

+Argentina were crowned the champions after winning the final against the title holder France 4–2 on penalties following a 3–3 draw after extra time.
+It was Argentina's third title and their first since 1986, as well as being the first nation from outside of Europe to win the tournament since 2002.

 Controversies

-Shortly after the awarding of the World Cup to Qatar, the bid was embroiled in controversy, including allegations of bribery.
+Shortly after the awarding of the 2022 FIFA World Cup to Qatar, the bid was embroiled in controversy, including allegations of bribery.
 European football associations have also objected to the 2022 World Cup being held in Qatar for a variety of reasons, including the impact of high temperatures on players' fitness, to the disruption it might cause in European domestic league calendars should the event be rescheduled to take place during winter.
 In March 2015, FIFA and Qatar agreed that the competition would be held in November and December 2022.

 Qatar authorities have also sought to improve the situation by commissioning British law firm DLA Piper to undertake a review of conditions in 2012.
-Following the recommendations made, Qatar Foundation created the Migrant Workers Welfare Charter which apply minimum requirements with respect to the recruitment, living and working conditions, as well as the general treatment of workers engaged in construction and other projects.
+Following the recommendations made, Qatar Foundation created the Migrant Workers Welfare Charter which applies minimum requirements to the recruitment, living and working conditions, as well as the general treatment of workers engaged in construction and other projects.
 The mandatory standards will be incorporated into agreements between Qatar Foundation and all its contractors, who are required to comply with the requirements and rules.
 Contractors and sub-contractors found to be violating the regulations have been blacklisted from future tenders.

-Labour rights have slowly been improving since the review; for example, in August 2015, Qatar announced it will launch a new electronic salary system to guarantee safe and punctual payments directly into workers' bank accounts.
+Labour rights have slowly been improving since the review; for example, in August 2015, Qatar announced it would launch a new electronic salary system to guarantee safe and punctual payments directly into workers' bank accounts.
 Companies that fail to pay their workers on time will be fined and the country maintains that prison sentences could even be handed out.
 Government ministers also predict that changes to the country's kafala system will be announced later in 2015.